Amasirat/Obsidian/Computer Networks.md

 A multicast group is dynamic, hosts can signal that they want to be added or removed from groups.
 The job of handling that is the router's.
 A host uses the Internet Group Management Protocol (IPv4) or Multicast Listener Discovery (IPv6) to send a local router signals that which groups it wants to be added or removed from.

-Because a host can fail, the local router periodically polls the LAN to determine which groups are still of interest to he host.
+Because a host can fail, the local router periodically polls the LAN to determine which groups are still of interest to the host.

 IP has been suppliemented with support for one-to-many multicast